Thinking of Renting Out Your Home for a Major Sporting Event? Here’s What You Need to Know

 If you live in one of these communities, this means:

 Rent your home to short-term guests if it is your primary place of residence.
-This means you can rent out the whole place while you’re away, a spare room in your primary residence or one secondary suite or “accessory dwelling unit” on the property.
+This means you can rent out the whole place while you’re away to attend tournament matches yourself, a spare room in your primary residence or one secondary suite or “accessory dwelling unit” on the property.
 That includes a laneway house, carriage house, room above garage, basement suite or cabin on your property.

 Rent your home to short-term guests if it’s not your primary residence – like an investment property or some vacation homes.
 You cannot rent more than one secondary suite or “accessory dwelling unit” on the property.